microsoft/azuredatastudio/extensions/sql-migration/README.md

 - The flexibility to create and configure a self-hosted integration runtime to provide your own compute for access to source SQL Server and backups in your on-premises environment.

 ## Installation
-From Azure Data Studio extension gallery, install the latest version of “Azure SQL Migration” extension and launch the wizard as shown below.
+From Azure Data Studio marketplace, install the latest version of “Azure SQL Migration” extension and launch the wizard as shown below.

 ![migration-animation](https://raw.githubusercontent.com/microsoft/azuredatastudio/main/extensions/sql-migration/images/ADSMigration.gif)